 One version of the ketogenic diet provides 4 grams of fat for every 1 gram of protein and carbohydrate together.
 People on a ketogenic diet have to eat mostly fatty foods, such as butter, cream, and peanut butter.
 Foods such as bread, pasta, fruits, and vegetables have to be severely limited.
-And the person's total calories and fluids are also restricted.
+And the person's total calories are also restricted.
 At every meal, the food has to be measured carefully so that the right amounts of each food are given.
 Even a slight departure from the diet can cancel its effect.

 What To Expect After Treatment